Shashank-GK/Shashank_GK_Portfolio/README.md

 ﻿# Shashank_GK_Portfolio
-Welcome to my GitHub repository!
-Here, you'll find a collection of my software projects, showcasing my skills in various programming languages and technologies such as C++, Java, Python, React, and Bootstrap.
-Explore my work to see examples of my coding style, problem-solving abilities, and passion for software development.
+Welcome to my portfolio!
+As an aspiring software engineer, I showcase my journey through academia and internship experiences.
+Proficient in languages like C++, Java, and Python, I bring hands-on expertise in web development with React and Bootstrap.
+Explore my projects and skills as I strive to innovate and contribute in the tech world.